sentclose/sentc-docs/docs/src/guide/group.md

 ## Parent and child group

-A group can be a child of a parent group.
-This will create a hierarchy of groups.
+A group can be set as a child of a parent group, creating a hierarchical structure of groups.
-Every member of the parent group got access to the child group with the same rank as in the parent group.
-When a new member joins the parent group he/she is automatically member of all child groups.
+All members of the parent group are automatically granted access to the child group(s) with the same rank as in the parent group.
+When a new member joins the parent group, they are automatically added as a member to all child groups.
-Multiple child groups are also possible like
+Multiple child groups can also be created:

 ````
 parent